GiovaneIwamoto/campus-docs-assistant/README.md

 ![graph](/assets/graph.svg) **Modular and Scalable Architecture**

-- Employs a LangGraph based state machine, where conversational logic is handled through dynamic workflows—ensuring flexibility in managing tool calls, memory, and state transitions.
+- Employs a LangGraph based state machine, where conversational logic is handled through dynamic workflows ensuring flexibility in managing tool calls, memory and state transitions.

-- Designed with robust error handling to gracefully manage runtime issues, API failures, and unexpected user input across various system components.
+- Designed with robust error handling to gracefully manage runtime issues, API failures and unexpected user input across various system components.

 ---

-## **USAGE**
+## **GETTING STARTED**

-This guide outlines how to use the Campus Docs Assistant in two distinct scenarios: creating and managing a new knowledge base for `coordinators/institutions` or accessing and querying an existing knowledge base for `students/users`.
+This guide outlines how to use the *Campus Docs Assistant* in two distinct scenarios:

+- Creating and managing a new knowledge base for `Coordinators & Institutions`

+- Accessing and querying an existing knowledge base for `Students & Users`

 All users regardless of role need the following:

 - [x] Ollama installed and running locally
 - [x] Access to a MaritTalk API key